What is Mediation?

 - a legal process

 Cases often involve situations in which a child has been removed from their home by the Division of Children and Family Services in which there are multiple competing placement options, a desire for others to maintain contact, or questions around multiple siblings.
-Situations involving openness in adoption, kinship arrangements, and others are also good candidates for this type of mediation.
+Other types of situations that would be ideal for mediation include conflicts involving openness in adoption, co-parenting agreements, kinship arrangements, inter-family conflict, intergenerational family conflict, and others are also good candidates for mediation.

 How to Get Started with Meditation

 Families with an open case with the Division of Children and Family Services should request a referral from their worker to Adoption Network Cleveland.
-Other families can contact us directly and schedule a meeting.
+Other families and individuals can contact Adoption Network Cleveland directly and schedule a meeting.

 For more information, contact: